Community Supported Agriculture is a business model that ensures a just, transparent and symbiotic relationship between farmer and consumer.

 The Alprilla Farm Winter Share

-We close the gap in eating seasonal and local by focusing on growing vegetables just for winter distribution.
+We close the gap in eating seasonal and local by focusing on growing certified organic vegetables just for winter distribution.
 The Winter CSA is the core of our farm, and it's timed to provide for our shareholder families throughout the winter.
 Our share covers the holiday seasons and the cozy, dark part of the year—the very best time to be in the kitchen, we think, with hearty food at the ready.
-We pretty much grow anything that can store well in the root cellar, hold in the field during the winter, or grow in a greenhouse in northeastern Massachusetts.
+We pretty much grow anything that can store well in the root cellar, hold in the field during the winter, or grow in a greenhouse in New Hampshire.

 How the CSA Model Works